liviux/k8s-cluster-oci-rpi4/README.md

 # Kubernetes cluster with OCI free-tier and Raspberry Pi4
-This long read is a tutorial for deploying a Kubernetes (using k3s) cluster with 4 x OCI free-tier ARM instances and 4 x Raspberry Pi 4 (or how many do you have).
-Plus some applications needed for installation (Terraform and Ansible) and a lot of things installed on the cluster (Longhorn, ArgoCD, Prometheus, Grafana, ).
+This long read is a tutorial for deploying a Kubernetes cluster (using k3s) with 4 x OCI free-tier ARM instances and 4 x Raspberry Pi 4 (or how many do you have).
+Plus some applications needed for installation (Terraform and Ansible) and a lot of things installed on the cluster (Lens, MetalLB, Helm, Arkade, Longhorn, Portainer, ArgoCD, Prometheus, Grafana).
 I've made a series of articles on [dev.to](https://dev.to/liviux/k8s-cluster-with-oci-free-tier-and-raspberry-pi4-part-1) for this repo.